godaddy/wp-reseller-store/readme.txt

 You can add `?domainToCheck=example.com` to your query string on any page that has the domain search widget and the widget will perform an automatic search on page load.

 == Changelog ==

+= 1.5.2 - February 2018 =

+* Update: API endpoint
+* Update: New demo Youtube video link in the README
+* Fix: Exclude the _Squiz.PHP.CommentedOutCode.Found_ from the phpcs ruleset to fix the build
+* Update: Domain search widget 2.1.6

 = 1.5.1 - December 2017 =